The Cider House Rules: Plot

 Homer Wells grows up at St. Cloud's, a Maine orphanage directed by avuncular Dr. Wilbur Larch.
-Homer is returned to St. Cloud's twice by foster parents.
-The first family felt Homer was too quiet (due to orphanage babies soon learning that crying is pointless).
-The second beat him.
 Dr. Larch is addicted to ether, and he secretly performs abortions.
-Conditions at the orphanage are sparse, but the children have love and respect, and they are like an extended family.
-Older children, such as Buster, look out for the younger children, and in particular care for those who are sickly, including Fuzzy Stone, who was born prematurely to an alcoholic mother.
-Fuzzy suffers from respiratory disease and thus spends most of his time beneath a plastic tent ventilated with a breathing apparatus.
+Conditions at the orphanage are spartan, but the children have love and respect from their caretakers, and they are like an extended family.
+Older children, such as Buster and Homer, look out for the younger children, and in particular care for those who are sickly.
+This includes Fuzzy Stone, who was born prematurely to an alcoholic mother and suffers from a respiratory disease, thus spending most of his time beneath a plastic tent ventilated with a breathing apparatus.
 Each night before sleeping, Dr. Larch says to the children "Good night, you Princes of Maine!
 You Kings of New England!" as both an encouragement and a kind of blessing.

-Homer, the oldest of the orphans, is very bright, helpful and even-tempered, so Larch trains him in obstetrics and abortions as an apprentice despite Homer's never having attended high school.
+Homer, the oldest of the orphans, is very intelligent, helpful, and even-tempered.
+He was returned to St. Cloud's twice by foster parents.
+The first family felt Homer was too quiet (due to orphanage babies soon learning that crying is pointless).
+The second beat him.
+Due to Homer's nature, Larch trains him in obstetrics and abortions as an apprentice, despite Homer never having attended high school.
 Homer disapproves of abortions, and although Larch has trained him, Homer refuses to perform them.
 After several years, Homer is very skillful and confident in performing obstetrical duties.
-Larch wants Homer to take over after Larch retires, but Homer feels it's impossible, as he lacks formal medical education and he wants to see the outside world beyond the orphanage.
-Dr. Larch performs an abortion on Candy Kendall, accompanied by her boyfriend, Wally Worthington, air-force pilot on leave from service.
-Wally's mother, Olive, owns the Worthington family apple orchard estate where Homer lives as a worker of the estate's Cider bunkhouse.
-While Wally returns to his World War II service, Homer is exempt thereof, diagnosed by Dr. Larch as heart condition patient.
+Larch wants Homer to take over after he retires, but Homer feels it is impossible, as he lacks formal medical education and he wants to see the outside world beyond the orphanage.

+One day, Dr. Larch performs an abortion on Candy Kendall, who is accompanied by her boyfriend, Wally Worthington, an Air Force pilot on leave from service.
+Wally's mother, Olive, owns the Worthington family apple orchard estate.
+Wally returns to his World War II service, but Homer is exempt thereof, diagnosed by Dr. Larch as a heart condition patient.
+Homer leaves to live as a worker of the estate's Cider bunkhouse.